oscar-stack/vagrant-pe_build/README.markdown

       Values can be paths relative to the Vagrantfile's project directory.
     * Default: The default answer file for the Puppet Enterprise version and role.
+  * `answer_extras`
+    * Description: An array of strings that will be appended to the answer file template, one string per line.
+This can be used to supply additional answers and override default answers.
+    * Default: An empty array.
   * `relocate_manifests`
     * Description: Whether or not to change the PE master to use a config of `manifestdir=/manifests` and `modulepath=/modules`.
 This is meant to be